ycrc/ycrc.github.io/docs/data/hpc-storage.md

 Unlike project space described above, all files in your purchased storage count towards your quotas, regardless of file ownership.

-### 60-Day Scratch
+### Scratch

 Quota: 10 TiB and 15,000,000 files per group

-60-day scratch is intended to be used for storing temporary data.
-Any file in this space older than 60 days will automatically be deleted.
+scratch is intended to be used for storing temporary data.
+On Bouchet, any file in scratch older than 30 days will automatically be deleted.
+On McCleary, Grace or Milgram, any file in this space older than 60 days will automatically be deleted.
 We send out a weekly warning about files we expect to delete the following week.
 Like project, scratch quota is shared by your entire research group.
-If we begin to run low on storage, you may be asked to delete files younger than 60 days old. **Artificial extension of scratch file expiration is forbidden without explicit approval from the YCRC.
+If we begin to run low on storage, you may be asked to delete files younger than the timelimit. **Artificial extension of scratch file expiration is forbidden without explicit approval from the YCRC.
 Please [purchase storage](#purchase-additional-storage) if you need additional longer term storage.**

 You can access this space through a symlink, or shortcut, in your home directory called `project_pi_<your_pi_netid>` (on [Bouchet](/clusters/bouchet)),  `palmer_scratch` ([McCleary/Grace](/clusters/mccleary)), or `scratch60` ([Milgram](/clusters/milgram)).
 See our [Sharing Data](/data/permissions) documentation for instructions on sharing data in your scratch space with other users.